nalgeon/tryxinyminutes/try/go/index.md

 <codapi-snippet sandbox="go" editor="basic" template="tpl_pkg_main_with_fmt.go"></codapi-snippet>

-> **NOTE:** For brevity, most of the following code snippets hide the package declaration, imports, and the `main()` function.
+> **NOTE:** For brevity, many of the following code snippets hide the package declaration, imports, and the `main()` function.
 >
-> If a code snippet contains only statements, assume they exist in a context similar to this:
+> If a code snippet contains only statements and no function definitions, assume these statements exist in a context similar to this:
 >
 >     package main
 >